NoahStolk/DevilDaggersSurvivalEditor/ReadMe.md

 #### 2.3.0.0 - July 30, 2019

 - Heavily optimised performance for the spawns section.
-- Added author sorting to the "Download Spawnset" window.
+- Added author sorting to the Download Spawnset window.
 - Fixed the application not asking whether you want to save the current spawnset when closing the application.
-- Fixed "Modify Spawn Delay" window being able to change spawn delay values into negative values.
+- Fixed Modify Spawn Delay window being able to change spawn delay values into negative values.
-- The application now displays the "Update Recommended" window on start up when an update is available.
+- The application now displays the Update Recommended window on start up when an update is available.
-- Layout improvements for the "Download Spawnset" window.
+- Layout improvements for the Download Spawnset window.

 #### 2.2.0.0 - July 7, 2019

 - The application now keeps track of whether or not you have any unsaved changes and will ask you whether or not you want to to save it before proceeding to overwrite it by opening an existing spawnset or creating a new one.
 - The application window title now displays the current spawnset's name if it has one.
-- Added "Save as" menu item.
+- Added Save As menu item.
 - Added shortcut keys:
 	- CTRL+S - Save
 	- CTRL+C - Copy currently selected spawn(s)
 	- CTRL+V - Paste spawn(s) currently on the clipboard
 	- Delete - Delete currently selected spawn(s)
-- The "Download Spawnset" window now remembers the spawnset sorting after it is closed.
+- The Download Spawnset window now remembers the spawnset sorting after it is closed.
 - The application now asks you to confirm to overwrite the existing arena with a preset, as this cannot be undone easily.
 - The maximum amount of spawns you can have per spawnset is now set to 10,000.
 - Improved messages when saving or replacing spawnsets.